junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 A short electrical buzzing sound comes out from the control station.
 Some of the pointers on the panel swing violently for a second, then all the bunker lights go out.

 Monroe barks out a mocking laughter.
 "Asking a bunch of ghosts to defend demons?
-That's your brilliant ideas, Dean?
+That's your brilliant idea, Dean?
 How did you live for so long?"

 "Wait and see!"
 Charlie says, sounding slightly offended.

 That's when the emergency light comes back on, flashing dazzling red.
 Fire alarm goes off at the same time, and Dean can hear the emergency extinguishing system and fans start functioning all over the bunker.
-Thin mist starts spraying from the ceiling, and soon turns into downpour.
+Thin mist starts spraying from the ceiling, and soon turns into a downpour.

-He realizes the fire alarm is not real fire alarm, but an enhanced recording of exorcism spells.
-He wonders for a second if it's the original Man of Letter's doing or Ash and Charlie pull everything together in such short time. *They really are a whole team of geniuses.* Dean can't help thinking. *So this is how it feels to have so many people looking out for your back.
-This is how it feels to not have to fight alone.*
+He realizes then, the fire alarm is the not real fire alarm, but an enhanced recording of exorcism spells.
+He wonders for a second if it's the original Man of Letters' doing or if Ash and Charlie pull everything together in such a short time. *They really are a whole team of geniuses.* Dean can't help thinking. *So this is how it feels to have so many people looking out for your back.
+This is how it feels not to have to fight alone.*

 Monroe yells in pain when the mist sprays onto his face.
 Steams evaporate from his head.

-Ash announces proudly, covering the shrieking demon yell of pains that suddenly grow hundreds of times louder, "Took me a while to pick up the ventilation system from fifties, but damn this is a delicate system.
+Ash announces proudly, covering the shrieking demon yell of pains that suddenly grow hundreds of times louder, "Took me a while to pick up the ventilation system from the fifties, but damn, this is a delicate system.
 Just some tiny changes to the analogue and digital signals, you get yourself a holy bunker!"

 Painful yelling and screaming mixed with the sound of holy spray falling to the floor and the exorcism chants, echo from every corridor of the bunker, making the best orchestra of the day.

-"By 'a while', he means twenty minutes, with us working together," Charlie says, beaming.
+"By 'a while', he means twenty minutes, with us working together," Charlie amends, beaming.

 "And the best part?
 I get to make a full shepherd's path for them."
-Ash yells at the few cloud of black smoke that's still lingering and squirming, trying to find the least painful area to dodge, like headless flies before a clean window.
+Ash yells, tilting his head at the few clouds of black smoke that're still lingering and squirming, trying to find the least painful area to dodge, like headless flies before a clean window.
 "Spoiler alert, the way to the dungeon is a free path."

 As if hearing his words, those demons move toward the corridor and stairs leading to the dungeon.